-If the injured worker meets her burden and proves that he does have a compensable work injury he may have the following six key benefits:
+If the injured worker meets his burden and proves that he does have a compensable work injury he may have the following six key benefits:

 1. Lost wages.
 The legal term for complete lost wages is temporary total disability benefits.
-These benefits occur when an employee is taken totally out of work by her doctor.
-A worker is entitled to two-thirds of her pre-injury average weekly wage for a maximum of 500 weeks (91/2 years).
-This does not mean you will automatically receive the full 500 weeks.
+These benefits occur when an employee is taken totally out of work by his doctor.
+A worker is entitled to two-thirds of his pre-injury average weekly wage for a maximum of 500 weeks (91/2 years).
+This does not mean you will get automatically receive the full 500 weeks.
 What it means is, if the doctor keeps you out of work up to 500 weeks, you will be able to receive two-thirds of your average weekly wage.
 What the doctor says goes.

 It does not matter if the insurance adjuster thinks you can work or if you believe you cannot work, the doctor determines whether or not you can be deemed totally out of work.
 Being totally out of work means you are not capable of doing any work.
 It is much more than not being able to go back to your old job.
 The amount you are owed is based on what is called your "average weekly wage."
 The average weekly wage is determined by the last 52 weeks of employment.
-It includes bonuses, overtime, uniforms, meals, etc. On July 1, 2016, the maximum weekly compensation rate was \$996.00.
-This means that if your average weekly wage is over \$1,494.00 (or any amount higher than \$1494.10), you will only get \$996.00 per week and not 2/3rds of your average weekly wage.
+It includes bonuses, overtime, uniforms, meals, etc.

+On July 1, 2015, the maximum weekly compensation rate was \$975.00.
+This means that if your average weekly wage is over \$1,462.50 (or any amount higher than \$1,462.60), you will only get \$975.00 per week and not 2/3rds of your average weekly wage.

-There is also a minimum compensation rate, which, as of July 1, 2016, was \$249.00.
-This means that, if your average weekly wage is between \$373.50 and \$249.00, your compensation rate will be the minimum compensation rate of \$249.00 rather than 2/3rds.
-However, if your average weekly wage is less than \$249.00, your compensation rate will be the same as your average weekly wage.
+There is also a minimum compensation rate, which, as of July 1, 2015, was \$243.75.
+This means that, if your average weekly wage is between \$365.62 and \$243.75, your compensation rate will be the minimum compensation rate of \$243.75 rather than 2/3rds .
+However, if your average weekly wage is less than

+\$243.75, your compensation rate will be the same as your average weekly wage.

 Temporary total disability starts when an employee has been out of work for at least seven days.
 Once an employee is out of work for 21 days, he will also be reimbursed for the first seven days as well.
 There are many pitfalls with temporary total disability.
 In general, for most injuries, 91/2 years will be sufficient time.
 The unfortunate event occurs when an individual may never return to work and 91/2 years will definitely not be a sufficient amount of time to get lost wages.